 After making the incision in the mother using a special device to minimize uterine bleeding, the surgeon partially delivers the baby’s head and shoulders through the opening, keeping the baby attached to the placenta so he or she can continue to receive vital oxygen and nutrients from the mother.
 The medical team infuses warm fluids into the uterus to keep amniotic fluid levels normal, allowing the fetus and umbilical cord to continue to float and remain safe.
 The baby is attached to monitors and IVs, and then the surgeon works on the baby.
 After the baby’s procedure is complete and his or her condition is stable, the umbilical cord is cut.
 The surgeon then closes the mom’s uterus and abdominal incision.
 Mother and baby are also given antibiotics to prevent infection.
 The entire procedure takes approximately two hours.

 An immediate postpartum access to cardiac therapies (IMPACT) delivery is used when a baby with severe heart defects (such as hypoplastic, with other complicating factors) faces life-threatening cardiovascular or respiratory problems as soon as he or she is disconnected from the placenta.
 In those cases, the baby is delivered via C-section in a cardiac operating room and then sent to an adjacent room for immediate cardiac catheterization or heart surgery.
-The experts in Children’s Hospital’s Fetal Concerns Center and Herma Heart Center have been collaborating on IMPACT deliveries since 2012.
+The experts in Children’s Hospital’s Fetal Concerns Center and Herma Heart Institute have been collaborating on IMPACT deliveries since 2012.

 Candidates for EXIT and IMPACT deliveries

 The need for an EXIT or IMPACT delivery is usually discovered during a prenatal ultrasound.
 Not every baby is a candidate for these types of deliveries.
 For safety’s sake, patients must meet the following criteria: